5 star Padi Dive Center

 Scuba Diving is one of the fastest growing sports worldwide, and Tobago diving offers a great place to discover a fascinating underwater world.
 Blessed with nutrient rich waters, the marine life is diverse and abundant.
 Situated at the southern end of the Caribbean islands, Tobago offers a variety of dive sites.

 Many of the Tobago diving sites are drift dives.
 Drift diving is easy, just adjust your buoyancy and go with the flow, keeping in mind that it is important to listen closely to dive briefings and follow the Dive Master at all times.
-The Tobago beach resort offers PADI courses and programmes.
+The Tobago beach resort offers PADI courses and programmes off site at an additional cost.
 Water temperatures range from “summertime” highs of 82F to lows of 75F in January and February.